Luba (singer): Early career

 In 1975, then known as Lubomyra Kowalchyk, Luba released an album with a musical ensemble called Via Zorya.
-The record, Zorya, was released by the label Yeshvan and featured traditional Ukrainian folk songs in new arrangements.
+The record, Zorya, was released by the label Yevshan and featured traditional Ukrainian folk songs in new arrangements.
 Two years later, Luba released her first solo album, called Lubomyra, via SAGE Promotions.
 It again featured Ukrainian folk songs, but this time mixed with elements of jazz, blues, and rock.
 Both Ukrainian albums featured her future drummer Peter Marunzak.
 With high production values, Luba's Ukrainian recordings raised the bar for this music genre in the diaspora, setting a standard that was followed by artists such as Kvitka Cisyk and Darka & Slavko.
 Luba released a single in French in 1979 called "Le Doux Rendez-vous", through the Bobinason label.
 A year prior, she had formed a band under her first name, Luba.
 Their debut album, Chain Reaction, was released on an independent label in 1980 and received only minimal interest outside of their native Montreal.